Vakore/Derisory-Demo/README.md

  1. Download the ZIP file called derisory-demo
  2. Unzip it's contents into a new folder.
 Call it whatever you want.
  3. Launch 'derisory.html'
- 4. If the game is too fast, go to 'gameSpeed.txt' and fiddle with the settings until it suits you(You'll know it when you see it.
-If everything seems normal skip this step)
+ 4. (OPTIONAL)If the game is too fast(i.e. you have a 120fps monitor), go to 'gameSpeed.txt' and change 'gameIsTooFast' to true.
+It will run the game at half speed.
  5. Z on keyboard or A on controller to select stuff, and X on both to go back.
 Enter or Pause to pause.
  6. Go to options for fullscreen